 In the internet age, online guitar lessons and smartphones, the latter are more and more complex.

 How can your phone help you to tune your electric guitar?
 Today, you can use technology to tune in using free or paid applications like EpicTune (on iOS) and Tuner Gstring (on Android).
+A guitar tuner app works in exactly the same way as an electronic tuner - it's just one your phone.

-Caution: When your guitar is tuned correctly and you start playing your instrument, the energy you out into playing will gently loosen the tuning.
+Caution: When your guitar is tuned correctly and you start playing your instrument, the energy you put into playing will gently loosen the tuning.
 Do not start playing guitar fast.
 Pull the strings with your right hand while you tune it, this will help extend the duration of your tuning.

 Once your guitar seems well-tuned, play a few key chords that use all strings like E, G, B and A chords and run them together.